-Our favorite Slovenian food product highlighted by camp was also its closest to home–made by one our lovely host, Peter.
+Our favorite Slovenian food product highlighted by the camp was also its closest to homemade by one of our lovely host, Peter.
 Ghee itself is pretty much magic.
 What is it?
 Golden Ghee is clarified butter that has been cooked for 48 hours to separate all the fat of butter from the proteins, lactose, water, carbohydrates, casein, and impurities.
 The finished product is culinary gold and has a long history of being a cherished food product.
 It’s rich in flavor, is healthy, and has a wide range of uses beyond cooking.
-Did I mention that while Golden Ghee is being cooked it gets its own personal concert–meaning they play music just for the ghee to soak up all that musical awesomeness.
+Did I mention that while Golden Ghee is being cooked, it gets its concert–meaning they play music just for the ghee to soak up all that musical awesomeness.

 Craft Beer is Here

 Another local and emerging business in the region is the Vizir Brewery.
 What does a winery do when they’re in a saturated market?
 Diversify.
 Vizir started as a winery, but as they grew in size, they decided maybe it was time for a change and began brewing beer.
 Craft beer is something we’ve come to know and love in the states, but in Slovenia, it’s almost impossible to find.
 We were lucky enough to be given a tasting of all their great beers produced in Slovenia by the owner/head brewer himself.
 We suggest trying their buckwheat beer and a fresh cold one from the tank.

 Kmetija Kočevar was kind enough to show us a selection of his locally grown and produced hemp products from Bela Krajina.
 Hemp has to be one of the most versatile plants out there with a slew of health benefits.
 Some of the beautiful products we got to try were herbal liquor, oil, flour, and freshly baked bread all from hemp.
 As part of our goodbye, we even used some of the hemp flour delivered to us in the morning to cook up some goodbye American flapjacks.